 The real scandal here is that governments let Clearview continue to operate.
 That individuals must refuse "their consent" despite the fact that no one ever gave consent to this abuse.
-Even worse: Only people in the European Union, the UK, Switzerland and California, US, get a chance to "refuse consent" and opt out of Clearview tracking because of privacy protection laws.
+Even worse: Only people in the European Union, the UK, Switzerland, Canada and California get a chance to "refuse consent" and opt out of Clearview tracking because of privacy protection laws.

 Everybody else doesn't even get the chance to opt out.